-Hello we are Reception class and we love to work and learn together as one big happy family.
-On this page you will find all the information you may require linked to what is happening in Foundation Stage.
+Here you will find all the information you may require linked to what is happening in the Early Years at Southwold.

 Our indoor space offers our children a bright, colourful, stimulating and positive environment.
 It is divided into zones which promote and encourage the children to learn and develop different key skills.
 We like to call our key indoor areas:

 - Creative area

 - Reading corner

 The outside learning environment is divided into similar areas.
 However, the resources and experiences differ to those on offer inside.
 They are on a much larger scale and encourage the development of different skills and learning opportunities.
 Children love to be outside so a pair of wellies, a sunhat, and a warm coat are always a must!
 We call our garden areas ‘Minibeast Kingdom’.

 At 8:45am the doors open, and Reception children are welcomed into class from the main school gate by staff.
 When your child comes into school, they will hang their things on their peg, put their book bag away in drawer, put their snack and drink in the designated area, and then find their name to complete their morning work.
 Once the children have completed their jobs, they will join an activity of their choice.